-Snoring – Symptoms, Risks, Treatments, Procedure & FAQs
+Snoring – Symptoms, Causes and Procedure

 Snoring is a harsh sound created while a person is asleep on account of the relaxed tissues reverberating as one breathes.
 While most of us snore once in a while, many suffer from a chronic issue.
 Not only is this sometimes an indication of a serious medical issue it also causes a nuisance to your partner.
 It is also a huge hindrance to the quality of one’s sleep.

 The episodes of snoring can be eased and controlled by making some lifestyle changes like regular sleeping patterns, quitting smoking, loss of weights and avoiding alcohol around bedtime.

 Snoring is also a manifestation of factors like eating spicy foods or the reason could be even your bedding!